Psychological Effects of Growing Up Without a Father

 I Grew Up Without a Father

 The psychological effects of our childhood experiences can have an outsized impact on who we become later in life.
 Earlier today, I read an article that provoked what one might describe as a panic attack.
-As I read this very disturbing article about the psychological ramifications of growing up fatherless, it all just sunk in for me ... that I was damaged.
-When I finished reading about the studies on fatherless sons, it completely altered my state of mind.
+As I read this very disturbing article about the psychological ramifications of growing up fatherless, it all just sunk in for me—that I was damaged.
+My state of mind was completely altered when I finished reading about the scientific studies on fatherless sons.

 This is what I learned about the likely psychological effects of growing up without a father.